top of page

 reliance on fossil-based fertilisers.

-these to realise the potential of this technology.
+overcome the main challenges to realise the potential of this technology.

 Workshop organisers: